Mthew/product-nest-auth-api/doc/context.md

 ## 🎯 Key Business Rules

-1. **Patient Data Access**: Patients can only access their own records
+1. **Patient Data Access**: Sellers can access patient records for business purposes
-2. **Doctor Privileges**: Doctors have full access to all patient records
+2. **Admin Privileges**: Admins have full access to all product and patient records
-3. **AI Diagnosis**: Only doctors can generate AI diagnosis
+3. **AI Diagnosis**: Only admins can generate AI diagnosis
 4. **Medical History**: Automatically tracked with timestamps
-5. **Data Validation**: Strict validation on all patient data inputs
+5. **Data Validation**: Strict validation on all product and patient data inputs

 ## 🔄 CQRS Implementation